ahtrahddis/ahtrahddis.github.io/source/content/dharma.md

 ### Meditation instructions for beginners

-Below you will find a link to a compressed file that includes instructions **in pdf** format for the following techniques:
+[Here](/downloads/mip.zip), you will get a compressed file that includes instructions **in pdf** for the following meditation techniques:

 - Mindfulness of Breath (from [TMI](https://www.goodreads.com/book/show/25942786-the-mind-illuminated))